camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ### (Optional) IAM access management

 The access concerning Kubernetes is split into two layers.
-One being the IAM permissions allowing general AWS EKS usage, like accessing the AWS EKS UI, generating the AWS EKS access via the AWS CLI, etc. The other being the cluster access itself determining which access the user should have within the Kubernetes cluster.
+One being the IAM permissions allowing general Amazon EKS usage, like accessing the Amazon EKS UI, generating the Amazon EKS access via the AWS CLI, etc. The other being the cluster access itself determining which access the user should have within the Kubernetes cluster.

-Therefore, we first have to supply the user with the sufficient IAM permissions and afterwards assign the user a role within the Kubernetes cluster.
+Therefore, we first have to supply the user with the sufficient IAM permissions and afterward assign the user a role within the Kubernetes cluster.

 <!-- Multiline code not supported in raw HTML.
 Classes are automatically injected by Docusaurus) -->
 <details>
   <summary><h4>IAM Permissions</h4></summary>
   <p>

-A minimum set of permissions is required to gain access to an AWS EKS cluster.
-These two permissions allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the AWS EKS cluster.
+A minimum set of permissions is required to gain access to an Amazon EKS cluster.
+These two permissions allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the Amazon EKS cluster.

-The policy should look as follows and can be restricted further to specific AWS EKS clusters if required:
+The policy should look as follows and can be restricted further to specific Amazon EKS clusters if required:

 ```shell
 cat <<EOF >./policy-eks.json